smikhalevski/roqueform/README.md

 field.at('hello').validity.valueMissing; // ⮕ true
 ```

-Show an error message balloon for the first invalid element and get the field this element associated with:
+Show an error message balloon for the first invalid element and get the field this element is associated with:

 ```ts
 field.reportValidity();